 “It took about a week for my business to start gaining traction.
 A week in is when I got my first sale, I would say that my first success came from my Instagram,” says Serra.
 “If it weren’t for Instagram I wouldn’t be where I am today.
 Instagram is the single most important tool that I had for my brand, and it’s free!”

-Choose 1 or 2 ways to Promote Your Online Store to Start
+Choose One or Two ways to Promote Your Online Store to Start

 “I recommend picking one or two marketing channels and sticking with them until you gain traction.
 Too often I see people with very little experience trying to do SEO, Facebook ads, Google ads, email marketing, social media posting, influencer marketing, etc. by themselves and they’re doing it all poor to mediocre instead of choosing one or two channels to excel at,” says O’Connor.